Quick Start

 trigger.start();

 1. Listen for the TRIGGER_EVENT_SUCCESS event - this indicates that the trigger predicate has been a match, and that your assistant should now join the room.
-Here, you can create the assistant and join the room and then listen for a ASSISTANT_JOINED_ROOM event before sending a chat message in to the connected room.
+Here, you can create the assistant and join the room before sending a chat message in to the connected room.

 const assistant = new Assistant({ assistantKey: "my-assistant-key" });